eventide-project/docs/glossary.md

 ## Event

 A message that represents the results and effects of some command having been processed.
 It's a record of something that has happened or that has been processed.
 An [entity's](/glossary.md#entity) state is gathered from the events that have been written about the entity.
+Each activity of an entity's life is recorded as an event, and written to the entity's stream.

 ## Event Sourcing